-Here’s a collection of my most recent photography from a day trip to Heysham, together with my reasons why I think you should visit this special place.
+Here’s a collection of my most recent photography from a day trip to Heysham, together with my reasons why I think you should visit this special place where I grew up.

 This beautiful Saxon cross shaft dates from around 800AD with intricate carvings on all sides and it can be found within the churchyard of St Peter’s in Heysham, near Morecambe in Lancashire.